 At the ceremony: Men are expected to wear ties, although jackets are not required.
 Flowers are not worn on gowns.
 Caps or gowns decorated with inappropriate messages will not be permitted.

 Caps are to be worn with the mortar board horizontal and the tassel on the right.
 They should be worn during the Processional, while degrees are being conferred and during the Recessional.
 They may be removed at other times.

 How can I order graduation announcements?

-Traditional announcements are now on sale at the Levitt Center from 8:00 a.m. until 5:00 p.m. on weekdays.
+Traditional announcements are now on sale at the Alumni Association, 2nd Floor, Levitt Center from 8 a.m. until 5 p.m. on weekdays.
 New and graduating senior members of the Alumni Association receive ten free announcements.
 Call 335-3294 to join.

-Personalized announcements can be specifically designed with The University of Iowa’s school's crest and personalized with your name, degree, major, time, date, and location of your ceremony.
-For personalized announcements go to http://www.iowalum.com/merchandise/graduation.cfm
+Personalized announcements can be specifically designed with The University of Iowa school crest and personalized with your name, degree, major, time, date, and place of your ceremony.
+For personalized announcements go to: https://collegegrad.herffjones.com/site/doSchoolSelection/schoolname/University%20of%20Iowa

-A graduation announcement representative will be stationed in front of the University Book Store at the Old Capitol Mall on Tuesday, March 4th, taking orders for May graduation announcements and class rings.
+A graduation announcement representative will be stationed in front of the University Book Store at the Old Capitol Mall on Wednesday, October 8th from 11:00 a.m. to 3:00 p.m., taking orders for December graduation announcements and class rings.

 How can I order graduation merchandise?

 Is there a rehearsal?

 No, so please read this information thoroughly to get a sense of what will happen and what is expected.